 About 61 percent of all youth between the ages of 15 and 17 were out of school in low-income countries, compared to 8 percent in high-income countries.

 — GPE (@GPforEducation) September 13, 2019

 Peace for education

 Some 35 percent of the out-of-school children worldwide of primary school age live in areas of conflict, according to Global Partnership for Education, a Washington-based global fund for education in developing nations that has received nearly $5.7 billion since 2004, including $1.1 billion from the United Kingdom, its biggest donor.

-“”Students are forced out of school, making them more vulnerable and at risk of violence, forced labor, and permanent displacement, without a guarantee that they can go back to school when they arrive at a safer destination,” says GPE, which calculates 75 million children between the ages of 3 and 18 are deprived of their right to education because they live in countries facing war and violence.
+“Students are forced out of school, making them more vulnerable and at risk of violence, forced labor, and permanent displacement, without a guarantee that they can go back to school when they arrive at a safer destination,” said GPE, which calculates 75 million children between the ages of 3 and 18 are deprived of their right to education because they live in countries facing war and violence.

-“Ensuring that children have access to education during conflict and crises protects their rights, instills a sense of normalcy, and fosters resilience, inclusion and tolerance,” it says, “supporting the long-term processes of rebuilding and peace-building.”
+“Ensuring that children have access to education during conflict and crises protects their rights, instills a sense of normalcy, and fosters resilience, inclusion and tolerance,” it said, “supporting the long-term processes of rebuilding and peace-building.”